truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/AddSMBShares.md

 First, [set up the storage](#adding-an-smb-share-dataset) for your new share.

 Next, [create local user accounts](#creating-local-user-accounts).
-It is also possible to use a directory services such as Active Directory or LDAP to provision additional user accounts.
+You can also use directory services like Active Directory or LDAP to provision additional user accounts.

 After adding or modifying local users, [modify the dataset ACL](#tuning-the-dataset-acl).